Social Media Challenges: The Good, the Bad, the Ugly

 - Choking challenge.
 A sporadic, circulating challenge tells adolescents that they can choke themselves or others with the intent of causing a euphoric high before passing out.
 Sadly, this challenge has claimed young lives as participants have accidentally asphyxiated themselves, or caused fluid buildup in the lungs that could not be reversed.

 - Consuming laundry detergent.
 Remember this challenge that went viral in 2018?
-It directed youth to eat Tide Pods, which reports indicate resulted in ten deaths and a significant spike in poisonings.
-That figure reportedly includes a 19-year-old college student who made a video of himself researching the dangers of eating the packets, then downing them anyway.
-This example clearly illustrates that for teens — who are prone to impulsive decision-making and attention-seeking behavior on social media platforms — the perceived social benefits to participating in these challenges can sometimes outweigh the known risks.
+It directed youth to eat laundry detergent packets or “pods,” (Tide Pods for example), which some reports say resulted in several deaths and a significant spike in poisonings.
+That figure reportedly includes a 19-year-old college student who made a video of himself researching the dangers of eating the packets, then doing it anyway.
+This example clearly illustrates that, for teens who are prone to impulsive decision-making and attention-seeking behavior on social media platforms, the perceived social benefits to participating in these challenges can sometimes outweigh the known risks.

 Social Media Challenges: How to Protect your Teen